technicalnbfc/technicalnbfc.github.io/blog/_posts/2024-12-30-senior-women-and-u17-info.md

 #### Registration Fees

-Fees for 2025 for all senior players are $620 if you pay in full by 14 February, or $650 otherwise.

-For under 17s fees are $580.

-Discounts apply for full-time tertiary students and 5-year loyalty players ($50).

-Fees cover everything and players get a club polo, shorts and socks (playing strip is supplied)

-All registrations and payments are to be done via [Squadi](https://registration.squadi.com/login) and Playfootball.

 More information about how to register and pay is on our post [2025 Registration Information for Senior and Metro Community Junior players](/blog/2024/12/30/registration-info-seniors-and-juniors.html).

-Instalment arrangements are available to players who cannot pay in full at the time of registration.